Testing

 Handling yt Dependencies

 Our dependencies are specified in pyproject.toml.
-Hard dependencies are found in options.install_requires, while optional dependencies are specified in options.extras_require.
+Hard dependencies are found in project.dependencies, while optional dependencies are specified in project.optional-dependencies.
 The full target contains the specs to run our test suite, which are intended to be as modern as possible (we don’t set upper limits to versions unless we need to).
-The minimal target is used to check that we don’t break backward compatibility with old versions of upstream projects by accident.
-It is intended to pin strictly our minimal supported versions.
-The test target specifies the tools neeed to run the tests, but not needed by yt itself.

 Third party dependencies.
+We attempt to make yt compatible with a wide variety of upstream software versions.
 However, sometimes a specific version of a project that yt depends on causes some breakage and must be blacklisted in the tests or a more experimental project that yt depends on optionally might change sufficiently that the yt community decides not to support an old version of that project.

 Note.
 Some of our optional dependencies are not trivial to install and their support may vary across platforms.
-To manage such issue, we currently use requirement files in additions to pyproject.toml.
-They are found in tests/*requirements.txt and used in tests/ci_install.sh.

 Finally, we also run a set of tests with “minimal” dependencies installed.
 When adding tests that depend on an optional dependency, you can wrap the test with the yt.testing.requires_module decorator to ensure it does not run during the minimal dependency tests (see yt/frontends/amrvac/tests/test_read_amrvac_namelist.py for a good example).
-If for some reason you need to update the listing of packages that are installed for the “minimal” dependency tests, you will need to edit tests/test_minimal_requirements.txt.
+If for some reason you need to update the listing of packages that are installed for the “minimal” dependency tests, you will need to update minimal_requirements.txt.